 | Startup investment | Very low | Low | High |

-A shared room on Airbnb is a listing where the guest shares a sleeping space with the host or other guests.
-Unlike a private room, there is no dedicated bedroom.
-This is the most affordable listing type and appeals to budget travelers, backpackers, and social travelers who prioritize low cost over privacy.
+A shared room on Airbnb is a listing where the guest shares a sleeping space with the host or other guests — there is no dedicated private bedroom.
+It is the most affordable listing type on the platform, appealing to budget travelers and backpackers who prioritize price over privacy.

 Provide each guest with personal storage such as a locker or dedicated shelf, privacy curtains around sleeping areas, individual reading lights, and clean linens.
 Set clear quiet hours, establish check-in schedules to reduce disruption, and ensure the space is always clean.
 Transparent descriptions and photos in your listing prevent mismatched expectations.